dafacto/moneyforsomething/_chapters/17_crypto.md

 As one data point, Wences Casares, famed "Silicon Valley Bitcoin Patient Zero", historically recommended a 5% allocation to Bitcoin.
 If things work out as he expects, that 5% will do wonders for your overall portfolio, and if it goes to zero, you'll survive.

-Here's a link to a [BlackRock report](https://www.blackrock.com/us/financial-professionals/literature/whitepaper/bitcoin-a-unique-diversifier.pdf) abut Bitcoin in particular as a portfolio diversifier.
+Here's a link to a [BlackRock report](https://www.blackrock.com/us/financial-professionals/literature/whitepaper/bitcoin-a-unique-diversifier.pdf) about Bitcoin in particular as a portfolio diversifier.

 ## A warning